simul/simul.github.io/sequencer.md

 <tr>
 <td>Moon elevation</td><td>Controls how high the moon is in the sky (if moon position not automatic). </td></tr>
 </table>
-See the public attributes of \link simul::sky::SkyKeyframe SkyKeyframe\endlink for a full description of all the sky keyframe properties.
+See the public attributes of ::sky::SkyKeyframe SkyKeyframe a full description of all the sky keyframe properties.

 <hr>
-Next: \ref man_a_licensing
+Next: <a href="licensing">Licensing</a>